 West Coast LEAF envisions an equal and just society for all women and people who experience gender-based discrimination.

-We recognize that gender-based inequalities threaten the safety, well-being, and human rights not only of women, but also of Two-Spirit people, intersex people, gender non-conforming people, trans people of all genders (not only women), and people with non-binary gender identities.
+We recognize that gender-based inequalities threaten the safety, well-being, and human rights not only of women, but also of Two-Spirit people, trans people of all genders (not only women), intersex people, gender non-conforming people, and/or non-binary people, and others.
 West Coast LEAF is committed to an inclusive vision of feminism that defends the right to be free from discrimination based on gender identity and gender expression.